 This condition of being surrounded matches Josephus’s description of the final phase of the siege of Tarichaeae precisely.
 In the Markan fragment we saw that the defenders of the city were driven back inside the walls.
 From that moment on the Romans threatened the city from the three sides not exposed to the water: from the north, the west and the south, while the defenders had boats ready for evacuation over the lake in the east.
 Josephus then describes Titus’s bold cavalry attack from the lake waterfront, which means that the Romans also attacked the defenders of Tarichaeae from the back or the ‘safe’ eastern side.
 War III:497-499: With these words he [Titus] leapt on his horse and led his troops to the lake, rode through the waterfront and entered the town first, followed by his men.
 Terror-struck by his audacity, none of the defenders on the ramparts ventured to fight or offer resistance.
 Abandoning their posts, Jesus and his supporters fled across country, while the rest rushed down the lake.
 There they ran into the enemy advancing to meet them; some were killed as they boarded their boats, others as they tried to swim to those who had put out before.

 Josephus and Matthew refer to the same two elements as cause and effect.
-Titus’s daring attack from the lake side of the city signified that the Romans were all around the defenders, and this provoked the flight of Jesus with a part of the revolutionary army and the refugees.
+Titus’s daring attack from the lake side of the city signified that the Romans were all around the defenders, and this provoked the flight of Jesus with the revolutionary army and some of the refugees.
 The only difference is that Matthew refers to a decision to flee and Josephus to an actual flight.

 There are quite a few vestiges of the flight to Jerusalem further on in the gospels.
 Its first stage is recounted in Mark 10:32: And they were on the road, going up to Jerusalem, and Jesus was walking ahead of them; and they were in shock, and those who brought up the rear were frightened.